ans-group/docs.ukfast.co.uk/source/ecloud/vpc/vpc.md

 Each VPC can have 1 router which the virtual networks will be assigned to.
 If the router is created automatically with a default network, the polices and throughput can still be modified.

-For more information on networking see the networks doc.

 # Deleting a VPC

 Before deleting the VPC you will have to delete the instances, network and router.
 Once these have been deleted you will then be able to delete the VPC.